Music & Music Education Program Menu

 Following graduation, musicians find that continued performance avenues in chorus work and wind ensemble also exist locally.
 Many graduates also pursue careers as private music teachers or as church musicians.

 Students have many opportunities to hear top professional musicians perform because Armstrong is located in Savannah, a city that is home to several musical organizations.
-Many teachers on the Armstrong music faculty are members of the Orchestra Players of Savannah Organization and have performed as core members of highly regarded regional orchestras in Savannah and in Charleston, South Carolina.
+Many teachers on the Armstrong music faculty have performed as core members of highly regarded regional orchestras including Savannah Philharmonic Orchestra, Hilton Head Symphony Orchestra, and Charleston Symphony Orchestra.

 Armstrong music students enjoy many opportunities to participate in or simply listen to a variety of music events in the following genres: classical, jazz, folk and popular music.
 The church musician also finds ample opportunity to gain professional experience in the large number of churches located in Savannah.

-Enjoying access to our recently renovated state-of-the-art 1,000-seat concert hall, Fine Arts Hall Auditorium, Armstrong music students regularly perform recitals and concerts in Savannah's most satisfying performance venue.
-Aesthetically pleasing and acoustically sound, Fine Arts Auditorium is a highly sought-after concert venue for on-campus and off-campus performers alike.
+Enjoying access to our renovated state-of-the-art 1,000-seat concert hall, Fine Arts Hall Auditorium, Armstrong music students regularly perform recitals and concerts in Savannah's most satisfying performance venue.
+Aesthetically pleasing and acoustically sound, Fine Arts Auditorium is a sought-after concert venue for on-campus and off-campus performers alike.

 Course of Study